 Supplemental training for overnight travel: All employee chaperones and escorts on off-campusovernight student trips are required to complete supplemental training in addition to the annual required ESPARC training.
 Trip leaders are encouraged to contact the Title IX Office to provide this supplemental training as a pre-departure orientation session for faculty/chaperones and students.
 If time does not allow for a live training session, a PowerPoint option is available on the Title IX webpages: CUNY/City Tech Supplemental Training for Chaperones and Escorts.
 Sign and date the Supplemental Training Acknowledgment Memo and Form, which are the last 2 slides in the PowerPoint and submit along ESPARC training documentation as outlined above.
 The supplemental training is required each academic year (for repeat chaperones/escorts).

-All students on college-sponsored trips outside the five-boroughs or with arranged transportation within the five-boroughs must also complete City Tech’s Sexual Misconduct on-line training.
+All students on any college-sponsored trip must also complete City Tech’s Sexual Misconduct on-line training.
 Copies of their Certificates of Completion, which are emailed to the students upon completion, must be submitted with travel request documentation.
 The student Sexual Misconduct training is found at: www.citytech.cuny.edu/title-ix